Gui-robot46/calculator_-basic_python/README.md

 # calculator_-basic_python
 Beta project of a calculator using Python.
-My first project in Python using PAGE together.
+My first project in Python using PAGE GUI Builder together.